ejunior95/easy-chat/easy-chat-lib/README.md

 | `useProxy` | `boolean` | Set `true` to use your secure backend (Recommended). |
 | `proxyUrl` | `string` | The URL of your proxy server (if `useProxy` is true). |
 | `apiKey` | `string` | Your OpenAI API Key. **(Use only for local testing.
 Do not use in production).** |

+## 🎨 Themes & Customization
+**Easy Chat** supports Markdown rendering out of the box, meaning code blocks and lists sent by the AI will look great.

+Regarding colors, you can force a theme or let the widget respect the user's OS preference:

+* `theme: 'light'` - Always light mode.

+* `theme: 'dark'` - Always dark mode.

+* `theme: 'system'` - Detects `prefers-color-scheme` from the browser.

 ## 🔒 Architecture & Security